An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore. The law is clear about that.

 Purposive Interpretation

-These statements express legislative support for emergency arbitrators in international arbitration.
-In particular, they express the legislator’s wish that emergency arbitrators be able to have the same range of powers as an arbitral tribunal.
-This is a declaration of qualitative equality of emergency arbitrators and arbitral tribunals.
+These declarations express legislative support for emergency arbitrators in international arbitration.
+In particular, they express the legislator’s wish that emergency arbitrators should have the same powers as an arbitral tribunal.
+This is a declaration of qualitative equality between emergency arbitrators and arbitral tribunals.

-These statements also speak for the legislator’s wish that emergency awards be enforceable in the same way as awards by any other arbitral tribunal.
-This is a declaration of terminological equality of emergency arbitrators and arbitral tribunals.
+These statements also support the legislator’s wish that emergency awards should be enforceable in the same way as awards made by any other arbitral tribunal.
+This is a declaration of terminological equality between emergency arbitrators and arbitral tribunals.

-All this speaks of the Singapore legislator’s purpose to support emergency arbitration fully.
-To be in line with this, arbitral tribunal in section 27(1) IAA would have to be interpreted so as to include our emergency arbitrator in Hong Kong.
+All of this speaks to the Singapore legislature’s intention to fully support emergency arbitration.
+To be consistent with this, the arbitral tribunal in section 27(1) IAA would have to be interpreted to include our emergency arbitrator in Hong Kong.

 Compatibility with Other Law

-The above purposive interpretation of section 27(1) IAA – namely its definition of arbitral tribunal – is neither incompatible with article 2(b) of the Model Law 1985 nor with the New York Convention.
-These are bodies of law which predate the concept of emergency arbitration.
-There’s just no point of contact for incompatibility.
+The above purposive interpretation of section 27(1) of the IAA – namely, its definition of the arbitral tribunal – is not inconsistent with either article 2(b) of the Model Law 1985 or the New York Convention.
+These are laws that predate the concept of emergency arbitration.
+There’s simply no point of incompatibility.

 Foreign Emergency Arbitrators

-However, the question remains whether the above purposive interpretation also speaks in support of foreign emergency arbitrators.
+However, the question remains as to whether the above purposive interpretation also supports foreign emergency arbitrators.

 28. The passage of this Bill will signal to the international arbitration community our continued commitment to providing the fullest legislative support for international arbitration.

-On the other hand, it would seem to speak against foreign emergency arbitrators that they are only acknowledged and included in section 2(1) IAA, which is to say for Part II of this Act, but nowhere in Part III, which deals with foreign awards.
-However, this is a systematic approach to interpretation, something which section 9A(1) of the Interpretation Act doesn’t allow us to prefer if it doesn’t promote the purpose or object of the law.
+On the other hand, it seems to speak against foreign emergency arbitrators that they are only recognised and included in section 2(1) of the IAA, that is, for part II of this Act, but nowhere in part III, which deals with foreign awards.
+However, this is a systematic approach to interpretation which section 9A(1) of the Interpretation Act does not permit us to favour if it does not promote the object or purpose of the Act.

 Conclusion

-A purposive interpretation of the law speaks in favour of considering our emergency arbitrator in Hong Kong an arbitral tribunal within the meaning of section 27(1) IAA.
-This is even more true since it doesn’t contradict other law applicable, namely the Model Law 1985 or even the New York Convention.
+A purposive interpretation of the law supports the view that our emergency arbitrator in Hong Kong is an arbitral tribunal within the meaning of section 27(1) of the IAA.
+This is all the more so as it doesn’t conflict with any other applicable law, namely the Model Law 1985 or even the New York Convention.

-In conclusion, it appears that our Foreign Interim Measure, made by an emergency arbitrator in Hong Kong under the CAAI Arbitration Rules, is enforceable in Singapore, pursuant to section 29(1) of the IAA.
+In conclusion, it appears that our Foreign Interim Measure issued by an emergency arbitrator in Hong Kong under the CAAI Arbitration Rules is enforceable in Singapore pursuant to Section 29(1) of the IAA.

 Leave a Reply